tunggnu/vi.seleniumhq.site/docs_source_files/content/_index.en.md

 ---
-title: "The Selenium Browser Automation Project"
+title: "Dự án Selenium Tự động hóa Trình Duyệt"
 ---

-# The Selenium Browser Automation Project
+# Dự án Selenium Tự động hóa Trình Duyệt

 Selenium is an umbrella project for a range of tools and libraries that enable and support the automation of web browsers.